Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Constraining parameters from neutrino oscillation data

 As result, the masses of the three charged leptons are given by

-It is clear that the charged lepton mass hierarchies are naturally generated after the spontaneous flavor symmetry breaking.
-Indeed, assuming that the couplings constants $\lambda _{e}$, $\lambda _{\mu }$, and $\lambda _{\tau }$ have the same order of magnitude, then the the mass hierarchy of the charged leptons which is given in term of the Wolfenstein parameter $\lambda $ as \cite{X4}
+It is clear that the charged lepton mass hierarchies are generated after the spontaneous flavor symmetry breaking.
+Indeed, assuming that the coupling constants $\lambda _{e}$, $\lambda _{\mu }$, and $\lambda _{\tau }$ have the same order of magnitude, the mass hierarchy of the charged leptons can be expressed in terms of the Wolfenstein parameter $\lambda $ as \cite{X4}

-is ensured by the hierarchy of the flavon VEVs as $\upsilon _{\phi }:\upsilon _{\chi }:\upsilon _{\psi }\sim \lambda ^{4}:\lambda ^{2}:1$.
-On the other hand, due to the diagonal structure of the charged lepton mass matrix in equation (\ref{yl}), the three mixing angles in the charged lepton sector vanish $\theta _{ij}^{l}=0$.
+This is ensured by the hierarchy of the VEVs of the flavon fields, given by: $\upsilon _{\phi }:\upsilon _{\chi }:\upsilon _{\psi }\sim \lambda ^{4}:\lambda ^{2}:1$.
+On the other hand, since the charged lepton mass matrix in Eq. (\ref{yl}) is diagonal, the three mixing angles in the charged lepton sector vanish $\theta _{ij}^{l}=0$.
 Therefore, the leptonic mixing results mainly from the neutrino sector as we will see in subsequent paragraph.

 \begin{itemize} \item \textbf{Neutrino sector} \end{itemize}